-The Irish and Scottish workmen and their families lived just to the south of the pond in an area known then as Irishtown.
-On the weekends it was common for people from Halifax to journey across the Harbour to view the Locks and to visit Irishtown as music and dancing were common.
-The five large stone locks were obviously very impressive and in one newspaper editorial they were referred to as "Wonders of the World".
+During this first construction period, much of the work was done by new immigrants from Ireland and Scotland.
+These workmen and their families lived just to the south of the pond in an area known as Irishtown.
+On the weekends, it was common for people from Halifax to journey across the harbour to view the locks and to visit Irishtown, since music and dancing were common there.
+Although this settlement has disappeared, its legacy lives on in the name of Irishtown Road, located near the intersection of Portland Street and Prince Albert Road.

 In 1831, construction on the Shubenacadie Canal came to an abrupt end because the Shubenacadie Canal Company was no longer able to pay its workers.
 Although Sullivan’s Pond was complete and several of the Dartmouth locks had been partially built, the system was not actually navigable.
 No further work was done on the canal for 23 years.